-- (1) The council must maintain oversight over the implementation of the Supply Chain Management Policy. - (2) For the purposes of such oversight the accounting officer must - (a) within 30 days of the end of each financial year, submit a report on the implementation of this Policy and the supply chain management policy of any municipal entity under the sole or shared control of the municipality, to the council of the municipality and - (b) within 10 days of the end of each quarter, submit a report on the implementation of the supply chain management policy to the Finance Portfolio Committee and the Mayor. - (c) whenever there are serious and material problems in the implementation of this Policy, immediately submit a report to the council. - (d) the reports of the Supply Chain Management must be made public in accordance with section 21 A of the Municipal Systems Act.
+- (1)The council must maintain oversight over the implementation of the Supply Chain Management Policy. - (2) For the purposes of such oversight the Accounting Officer must - (a) within 30 days of the end of each financial year, submit a report on the implementation of this Policy and the supply chain management policy of any municipal entity under the sole or shared control of the municipality, to the council of the municipality and - (b) within 10 days of the end of each quarter, submit a report on the implementation of the supply chain management policy to the Finance Portfolio Committee and the Mayor. - (c) whenever there are serious and material problems in the implementation of this Policy, immediately submit a report to the council. - (d) Report all deviations in the implementation of this policy and all remedial action taken or envisaged. - (e) the reports of the Supply Chain Management must be made public in accordance with section 21 A of the Municipal Systems Act .